Home > Pillows + Cushions > Bench + Chair Cushions > No-Slip Chair Pads

 NOTE: The gripper fabric will not fray, so the edges can be simply straight cut and stitched in place; they don’t need to be hemmed.

-- Repeat for the remaining cushion bottom pieces.
+- Repeat for all the remaining cushion bottom pieces.

 NOTE: If the foot of your machine is sticking or dragging on the gripper fabric, you can switch to a Teflon® type foot, such as Janome’s UltraGlide foot, or you can try laying a sheet of wax paper on top, which is easy to see through and tear away, but helps a regular foot to move across without drag.

-- Using a straight stitch, sew all of your 1½” piping strips together end-to-end to create one long strip.
+- Using a straight stitch, sew all of your 1½” piping strips together end-to-end to create one strip long enough to go around one cushion.
+This was approximately 65″ for our sample.
+Cut your piping cord into a matching length.

 - Center the ¼” piping cord on the long fabric strip.
 Wrap the fabric around the cord, matching raw edges.